dejavuln/dejavuln.github.io/_posts/2016-08-02-d-link-nas-dns-xss-via-smb.md

 ## 5. Vulnerability Details<a id="details"></a>

 The device keeps a record of unsuccessful SMB login attempts in a log file.
-The contents of this log file can be viewed from within the device's web interface; either on a dedicated page (Management -> System Management -> Logs; ```<http://<IP>/web/management.html?id=log>```) or on the home page ```<http://<IP>/web/home.html>```.
+For login attempts with a non-existing username, this username will be stored and later displayed without being sanitized.
+The contents of the log file can be viewed from within the device's web interface; either on a dedicated page (Management -> System Management -> Logs; ```<http://<IP>/web/management.html?id=log>```) or on the home page ```<http://<IP>/web/home.html>```.
 Both pages suffer from the same vulnerability, but because the home page is automatically loaded after a successful login, injected code will be run immediately afterwards and without further user interaction.

 Because malicious code can be injected using a protocol (SMB) other than the protocol leading to its eventual execution (HTTP), preventing outside access to the web interface is not sufficient to protect against the exploitation of this vulnerability.